 Integrated systems

-Practical examples of what to validate in integrated systems:
+Practical examples of what to validate in integrated systems include:

-- Data integrity across handoffs (field mapping, transformations, sync timing)
+- Data integrity across handoffs, including field mapping, transformations, and sync timing

-- Workflow continuity across systems (quote to cash, hire to retire, procure to pay)
+- Workflow continuity across systems, such as quote to cash, hire to retire, or procure to pay

-- Failure handling (retries, dead-letter queues, compensating transactions)
+- Failure handling, including retries, dead-letter queues, and compensating transactions

 - Permissions consistency across connected apps and identity providers